Getting Library Attention For Your Book

 How can I make sure that I look good on camera?

 Start by selecting your recording environment–background and lighting make a huge difference!
 Choose a quiet, well-lit space (natural light is best), with a clean, neutral background.
-Many authors choose to record in their office or in front of a bookshelf, but any private space will do.
-If you’re worried about showcasing your home to the public, you can use the “blur” feature to hide your background.
+Many authors choose to record video interviews in their office or in front of a bookshelf, but any private space will do.
+You can use the “blur” feature to hide your background if you’re worried about showcasing your home to the public,

 As far as clothing goes, you should aim to wear something that’s comfortable, professional and, most importantly, that feels like “you.”
 While it may be tempting to wear a suit jacket with pajama pants, we don’t recommend it.
 It’s best to dress from head to toe–even if no one can see the pants or shoes you put on, having a fully put together outfit can give you the confidence boost you need to succeed!